onedr0p/cluster-template/README.md

 # Deploy a Kubernetes cluster backed by Flux

->DRAFTING NOTE: Reference to Cloudflare Tunnel removed from intro as it isn't a core part of the project and mentioning it here gives it undue emphasis.
-Reasons for its inclusion are given under FAQs.

 Welcome to my highly opinionated template for deploying a single Kubernetes ([k3s](https://k3s.io)) cluster with [Ansible](https://www.ansible.com) and using [Flux](https://toolkit.fluxcd.io) to manage its state.

 ## Table of contents

->DRAFTING NOTE: TOC reintroduced given README length.

 - [Overview](#overview)
 - [Features](#features)